anlitsai/nhp-wolf359/README.md

-# Step-by-step of data calibration for one day
+# Step-by-step of LOT data calibration for one day

 #a='LOT20200422'
 a=$1